Bravinkibet/wk1-code-challenge/README.md

 The setup for the student grade generator involves using the prompt-sync Node module to interactively prompt the user for input in a synchronous manner.
 This module is particularly useful for creating command-line applications that require user input without the complexity of asynchronous callbacks.

 ## 2.Speed Detector
-The provided code snippet is designed to check the speed of a car and calculate demerit points based on the speed exceeding a certain limit.
+This code is designed to check the speed of a car and calculate demerit points based on the speed exceeding a certain limit.
 The logic is as follows:

 The speed limit is set to 70 km/h.
 For every 5 km/h above the speed limit, a demerit point is added.